 Dreadlocks have been around for thousands of years.
 Although dreads are not religious, people wear locks to express their religious beliefs.
-For this reason, many people look for the answer to the question, “what does the Bible say about dreadlocks?”
+For this reason, many people look for the answer to the question, “What does the Bible say about dreadlocks?”

 Although you will not find many things about dreadlocks in the Bible, it doesn’t state whether you should wear them or not.
-This means Bible doesn’t specifically address dreadlocks.
+This means the Bible doesn’t specifically address dreadlocks.

 In this guide, we will look into the verses of the Bible about Dreadlocks.
 Continue reading the guide to learn more.